StratusLab/stratuslab.github.com/_posts/2013-05-15-docs-cloud-installation-tutorial.md

 `/root/.ssh/id_rsa*`.
 If not, then you need to create a new key pair **without a password**:

-    $ ssh-keygen
+    $ ssh-keygen -q

-    Generating public/private rsa key pair.
     Enter file in which to save the key (/root/.ssh/id_rsa):
+    /root/.ssh/id_rsa already exists.
+    Overwrite (y/n)? y
     Enter passphrase (empty for no passphrase):
     Enter same passphrase again:
-    Your identification has been saved in /root/.ssh/id_rsa.
-    Your public key has been saved in /root/.ssh/id_rsa.pub.
-    The key fingerprint is:
-    46:64:0d:47:1b:a8:07:fd:c6:42:23:cf:2f:2d:f1:54
-    root@frontend.example.org

 Now ensure that you can log into the Front End from the Front End without needing a password.
 Do the following:

-    $ ssh-copy-id frontend.example.org
+    $ ssh-copy-id $FRONTEND_HOST

-    The authenticity of host 'frontend.example.org (0.0.0.0)' can't be established.
+    The authenticity of host 'onehost-5.lal.in2p3.fr (134.158.75.5)' can't be established.
-    RSA key fingerprint is
+    RSA key fingerprint is e9:04:03:02:e5:2e:f9:a1:0e:ae:9f:9f:e4:3f:70:dd.
-    07:6d:3b:d1:65:7f:5b:8b:e5:59:e4:fc:da:2f:3c:b8.
     Are you sure you want to continue connecting (yes/no)? yes

-    Warning: Permanently added 'frontend.example.org,0.0.0.0' (RSA)
-    to the list of known hosts.
+    Warning: Permanently added 'onehost-5.lal.in2p3.fr,134.158.75.5' (RSA) to the list of known hosts. root@onehost-5.lal.in2p3.fr's password:
-    root@frontend.example.org's password:

-    Now try logging into the machine, with "ssh 'frontend.example.org'", and check in:
+    Now try logging into the machine, with "ssh 'onehost-5.lal.in2p3.fr'", and check in:

       .ssh/authorized_keys

     to make sure we haven't added extra keys that you weren't expecting.

+Do the same thing for the node:

+    $ ssh-copy-id $NODE_HOST
+    ...

 And verify that the password-less access works as expected.

-    $ ssh root@frontend.example.org
+    $ ssh $FRONTEND_HOST

-    Last login: Wed May 15 11:26:07 2013 from frontend.example.org
+    Last login: Mon May 27 14:26:29 2013 from mac-91100.lal.in2p3.fr
+    #

-    $ exit
+    # exit
     logout
-    Connection to frontend.example.org closed.
+    Connection to onehost-5.lal.in2p3.fr closed.

-Now the same must be done for the Node.
-From the **Front End** do the
-following:

-    $ ssh-copy-id node1.example.org  # copy SSH key
-    ...
-    $ ssh root@node1.example.org  # verify login works
+    $ ssh $NODE_HOST

-    ...
-    $ exit  # be sure to logout from node!
-    ...
+    Last login: Mon May 27 14:26:43 2013 from mac-91100.lal.in2p3.fr
+    #
+    # exit
+    logout
+    Connection to onehost-6.lal.in2p3.fr closed.

 Now that SSH is properly configured, the StratusLab scripts will be able to install software on both the Front End and the Node.

-### Python Version

-The default version of Python installed with CentOS should be correct.
-StratusLab requires a version of Python 2 with a version **2.6 or later**.
-The StratusLab command line tools **do not work with Python 3**.

-Verify that the correct version of Python is installed:

-    $ python --version
-    Python 2.6.6

 ### DHCP Server